SantaClaas/bachelor-thesis/main.typ

 #pagebreak()
 = Relevance
 == Fundamental Research and Theories
-=== Usability
+=== Usability <usability>
 ISO 9241-11 @international_organization_for_standardization_ergonomics_2018 defines usability as "the extend to which a system, product or service can be used by specified users to achieve specified goals with effectiveness, efficiency and satisfaction in a specified context of use".
 Where product refers to a website or web app.
 This definition is widely adopted and appears in many papers in the Human Computer Interaction space such as #cite(<hassenzahl_interplay_2004>, form: "prose"), #cite(<petrie_relationship_2007>, form: "prose"), #cite(<aizpurua_exploring_2016>, form: "prose").
 However the definition of usability focuses primarily on utilitarian aspects such as user cognition and performance @law_understanding_2009.
 === User Experience
 ISO 9241-11 also defines user experience as "user’s perceptions and responses that result from the use and/or anticipated use of a system, product or service" @international_organization_for_standardization_ergonomics_2018.
 However the term "anticipated use" requires clarification according to #cite(<law_understanding_2009>, form: "prose").
 This aligns with #cite(<Hassenzahl2004>, form: "prose") who claims that it is a widely used term but there is no coherent understanding yet.

+#pagebreak()
 === Hedonistic Pragmatic Model
 To improve on the understanding of user experience #cite(<Hassenzahl2004>, form: "prose") proposes the hedonic pragmatic model of user experience.
 // According to this model a product has features that are chosen by designers to create the This model differentiates between the intended and the apparent product character.
 The character is the high-level summary of a product's attributes e.g. novel, interesting, useful and predictable.
 Its purpose is to reduce cognitive complexity and nudge users to use the product in a certain way.
-Product designers convey the intended product character by applying product features like content, presentation style and functionality and interaction style @Hassenzahl2004.
+Product designers "fabricate" the intended product character by applying product features like content, presentation style and functionality and interaction style @Hassenzahl2004.

 In a web application or website for example a product designer can be a web developer writing the application code or a UI/UX designer creating page designs.
 They would write HTML to serve the content, use CSS for the presentation style and functionality and interaction style with JavaScript.

-The apparent product character is created through users perceiving and interacting with the product.
+The apparent product character is constructed through users perceiving and interacting with the product.
 Through that every user builds a different personal interpretation of the apparent product character which consists of groups of hedonic and pragmatic attributes.
+This process will always take place, no matter how little information a user has about a product.
+Combined with the users current situation the apparent product character leads to consequences such as behavior, emotional reactions and judgement about the momentary appealingness of the product.
+The apparent product character can also change within a person for example due to gathered experience with the product or it losing its novelty @Hassenzahl2004.

+The attributes of a product's character can be divided into multiple attributes that fall into the groups of pragmatic and hedonic.
+Pragmatic attributes allow a user to manipulate their environment.
+They are used to fulfill internally or externally given behavioral goals and cover the aspects of #link(<usability>, [usability]).

+Hedonic attributes on the other hand emphasize users' psychological well-being.
 === Websites
 // This is how the web started @finkelstein_ubiquitous_nodate The American Heritage Dictionary @harpercollins_publishers_american_nodate-1 and Meriam-Webster Dictionary @meriam-webster_definition_2025 define a website as a set or group of interconnected web pages.